I’m turning 50 this year!

 I keep thinking about the beginning of last year—I felt energetic and aggressively excited about making big changes.
-How, I thought, could 2017 be anything but awesome when I kicked it off with a jumpsuit like that?
+How, I thought, could the year be anything but awesome when I kicked it off with a jumpsuit like that?

 It wasn’t a bad year.
-Personally, 2017 was fine.
+Personally, the year was fine.
 We did some really fun photo shoots, we got a kitten, I wrote some decent articles for Forbes, we traveled a bit (Jamaica and Mexico) and helped our two kids navigate one more year.

 But also the morning chaos of lunch-packing ensued, 3pm slumps happened, the bedtime torture persisted, deadlines blew past.
 The kitten turned into a belligerent cat.